Athharv5/Athharv5/README.md

 # 👋 Hi, I'm Atharv Kadam!

-🎓 I'm a passionate Data Science graduate student at UC Boulder, building impactful projects across Machine Learning, Data Engineering, and Analytics.
-My goal is to solve real-world problems by blending clean code with deep business insight.
+🎓 I'm a passionate Data Science graduate student at the University of Colorado Boulder, building impactful projects across Machine Learning, Data Engineering, and Analytics.
+I aim to solve real-world problems by blending clean code with deep business insight.

 🔍 I'm especially interested in roles like:
 - **Machine Learning Engineer**